Welcome to the homepage for the Midwest Jewish Studies Association!

 Each year, we have an annual ‘traveling’ conference that features aspiring and established scholars; indeed, we feel that the MJSA Conference is a perfect way for new scholars to ‘get their feet wet’ in the art of presentations.
 In addition, we encourage new scholars to submit their work as part of our Graduate Student Award – winners receive a nominal cash prize and the opportunity to publish their work in Shofar: An Interdisciplinary Journal of Jewish Studies.

-Recent hosts have included Wayne State University (2017), Missouri State University (2016), University of Kansas (2015), Kent State University (Ohio, 2014), Spertus Institute for Jewish Learning and Leadership (Chicago, 2013), York University (Toronto, Canada 2012), and Oakland University (Michigan, 2011).
-If your institution would like to host an MJSA Conference in the near future, please contact one of our Board Members.
+Host institutions have included Kent State University, Missouri State University, Oakland University, Spertus Institute for Jewish Learning and Leadership, University of Kansas, Wayne State University, and York University.
+If your institution would like to host an MJSA Conference, please contact one of our Board Members.